 The Elaphite islands can be reached by boat from Gruz port, running in both directions several times a day.
 Many tour operators offer organised trips to these islands.

-We love this boat tour from Dubrovnik to the Elaphites (tasty lunch included).
+Travellers love this boat tour from Dubrovnik to the Elaphites (tasty lunch included), especially those with kids.

 There is no better way to see the islands then by kayak.
 You can do this by joining one of many sea-kayaking tours available.
 Explore hidden beaches, caves and other secret island spots.
 Main activity kayaking is combined with island walking, swimming and snorkeling.
 Note that no previous paddling experience is necessary.